 En Route to McBee Hill

-We reached a nearly full lot and started hiking in the late morning.
+We reached an almost packed lot and started walking in the late morning.
 I looked around and saw people coming down the main trail.
-But to the right of the entrance was a steeper path.
-So we went that way.
+But to the right of the entrance was a steeper path, which we took instead.

-The trail was in the shade.
-But glad it wasn’t windy like in the forecast.
-The path was also steeper than it looked.
-Then the higher we went, the better the city view we had.
+The trail was in the shade, but glad it wasn’t windy as in the forecast.
+The path was also steeper than it looked once we started going up the hill.
+But the higher we went, the better the city views.

 See more trip photos here.